 Opioids are medications that relieve pain.
 They reduce the intensity of pain signals reaching the brain and affect those brain areas controlling emotion, which diminishes the effects of a painful stimulus.
-Medications that fall within this class include hydrocodones, such as Vicodin; oxycodones, such as OxyContin and Percocet; morphine, such as Kadian and Aviza; codeine; and related drugs.
+Medications that fall within this class include hydrocodones, such as Vicodin; oxycodones, such as OxyContin and Percocet; morphine, such as Kadian and Avinza; codeine; and related drugs.

 Opioid prescription patterns—Most prescriptions for opioid painkillers are made by the broad swath of U.S. general practitioners, not by a limited group of specialists, according to a 2015 study by researchers at the Palo Alto VA Health Care System and the Stanford University School of Medicine.

-The research team examined Medicare prescription drug claim data for 2013, and found that while the top 10 percent of opioid prescribers account for 57 percent of all opioid prescriptions, this prescribing pattern is comparable to that found in the Medicare data for prescribers of all drugs.
+The research team examined Medicare prescription drug claim data for 2013 and found that while the top 10 percent of opioid prescribers account for 57 percent of all opioid prescriptions, this prescribing pattern is comparable to that found in the Medicare data for prescribers of all drugs.

-The team's findings contrast with previous studies by others that indicated the high levels of prescribing opioids in the United States is the result of a small population of prolific prescribers operating out of corrupt pill mills.
+The team's findings contrast with previous studies by others that indicated the high levels of prescribing opioids in the United States is the result of a small population of prolific prescribers operating out of "corrupt pill mills."
 According to the authors of the new study, efforts to curtail national opioid overprescribing must address a broad swath of prescribers to be effective.

-A 2015 study found that OSI, which emphasizes patient education, close patient monitoring with frequent feedback, and the use of complementary and integrative medicine practices like acupuncture and behavior therapy, can produce dramatic results.
+A 2015 study found that the Minneapolis OSI, which emphasizes patient education, close patient monitoring with frequent feedback, and the use of complementary and integrative medicine practices like acupuncture and behavior therapy, can produce dramatic results.

 Minneapolis researchers found that, from 2011 through 2014, the number of Veterans prescribed more than 200 morphine-equivalent milligrams worth of opioids decreased from 342 to 65.
 Overall, the number of unique pharmacy patients who received at least one opioid prescription decreased by almost 1,000 and the number of Veterans receiving oxycodone dropped from 292 to three.

-In a 2016 study, researchers with the VA Ann Arbor Healthcare System and University of Michigan found that Veterans receiving the highest doses of opioid painkillers were more than twice as likely to die by suicide, compared with those receiving the lowest doses.
+Opioid doses and risk of suicide—In a 2016 study, researchers with the VA Ann Arbor Healthcare System and University of Michigan found that Veterans receiving the highest doses of opioid painkillers were more than twice as likely to die by suicide, compared with those receiving the lowest doses.

-In 2015, researchers at the Durham (North Carolina) VA Medical Center and Duke University found, in a pilot study, that Swedish massage is an acceptable and feasible treatment for Veterans with osteoarthritis of the knee.
+Swedish massage an acceptable treatment—In 2015, researchers at the Durham (North Carolina) VA Medical Center and Duke University found, in a pilot study, that Swedish massage is an acceptable and feasible treatment for Veterans with osteoarthritis of the knee.
 The team looked at 25 Veterans, mostly men, with an average age of 57.
 The men also had an average body mass index of around 32, above the obesity threshold.